lleugen/ing-sw-2019-mauri-murriero-ostrovan/README.md

 The [Deliveries](/Deliveries) folder contains JAR file, UML diagrams, Sonarqube reports and Javadoc.

-The src folder contains source code and unit tests.
+The [src](/src) folder contains source code and unit tests.

 The [policy](/policy) file specifies security permissions for RMI.

-This was mostly a learning exercise and the final project does not satisfy optimal production quality requirements
+This was mostly a learning exercise and the final project does not satisfy optimal production quality requirements.

 #### Known issues and possible improvements
 * The architecture could be better, the game flow is entirely controller by the server and clients can only act when prompted.